cwalinapj/Online_marketing_NN_token/docs/real-time-routing-optimization.md

+# Real-Time Routing & Optimization

-ere’s how real-time conversion optimization by dynamically changing containers or page variants actually works — from user tracking and decision logic to machine-learning-driven routing — and how you could implement it in the kind of system you’re building.
+Here’s how real-time conversion optimization by dynamically changing containers or page variants actually works — from user tracking and decision logic to machine-learning-driven routing — and how you could implement it in the kind of system you’re building.

 🧠 1) Why Traditional A/B Testing Isn’t Enough for Real-Time Optimization